 We also share the building with the 61st St. Farmers Market, a year-round market with fresh food from local and regional farms.

 Our bookshop features carefully curated used books and new stock from local presses and indie publishers.
 If you’re an artist or small press and would like to get your books/zines/comics/chapbooks on our shelves, check out our consignment form and get in touch at firstname.lastname@example.org.
 We also gratefully accept book donations!

 We serve coffee from HalfWit Coffee Roasters, who are small like us but serious about their beans.
 Like we do, they think coffee should be thoughtfully sourced, roasted and brewed with love and skill, and served without pretension.

 Build Coffee acts as a small venue for performances, workshops, gallery shows, book groups, game nights, and more.
 Interested in hosting with us?
-The space is available to rent for public and private events.
+The shop is available to rent for public and private events.
 Shoot an email to our booker directly at firstname.lastname@example.org.